ORTools4MTEX/ORTools/README.md

 ### [Example 3](./ORTools_example3.m)
 #### Using the OR peak fitter to deconvolute multiple ORs in titanium alloys
 In [example 2](https://github.com/ORTools4MTEX/ORTools#example-2) the α-β Ti microstructure showed two ORs in the [OR peak fitter](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#peakFitORs) function.
-In this example, both ORs are investigated to find out which one of them dominated the phase transformation.
+In this example, both ORs are investigated to find out which one of them dominated the phase transition.
 To evaluate the best match, the disorientation between grain boundary misorientations and the OR misorientations in inverse pole figures and on boundary maps are plotted.

 [![ORTools - Example 3](http://img.youtube.com/vi/8e9PhhFCWYc/0.jpg)](http://www.youtube.com/watch?v=8e9PhhFCWYc "Video Title")